w4mhi/digipi/README.md

     [Install]
     WantedBy=multi-user.target
     ```
-    The ExecStartPre section will stop all current services to let the current service to run.
+    `Note:` The ExecStartPre section will stop all current services to let the current service to run.

-    * change the service permissions to 644 with `sudo chmod 644 /etc/systemd/system/gpsgrid.service`
+    - change the service permissions to 644 with `sudo chmod 644 /etc/systemd/system/gpsgrid.service`
-    * enable the service `sudo systemctl enable gpsgrid.service`
+    - enable the service `sudo systemctl enable gpsgrid.service`
-    * reload the daemon for services `sudo systemctl daemon-reload`
+    - reload the daemon for services `sudo systemctl daemon-reload`
-    * edit the `index.php` to add the service to the dashboard with `sudo nano /var/www/html/index.php`
+    - edit the `index.php` to add the service to the dashboard with `sudo nano /var/www/html/index.php`
-    * look for a similar section and insert the following one
+    - look for a similar section and insert the following one

     ```php
     if (isset($_POST["gpsgrid"])) {
         $submit = $_POST["gpsgrid"];